sojohnnysaid/therapybox/administration/tests/test_an_admin_can_delete_a_therapy_box_template_from_the_list_page/notes/notepad.md

 users perspective:
-    user does this...
+    user is a logged in admin
-    user does that...
+    user goes to catalog page